cici-chen/github_workflow/README.md

  >>>>>>> [other/branch/name]".
 ```
 Now to resolve the conflict, it's not necessarily an either or scenario.
 Just delete all the syntax things, and leave whatever you want the final version to be in this branch.
 It could be that you don't want either, and so on.
+After editing, you need to tell git that you've resolved the conflict by saving your edits. `git add .`

+It might be a good idea to use a gitmerge tool instead of resolving it in the file editor, which can be clumsy.

+### You fucked up a merge edit and want to just reset things to before the merge
+ "git merge --abort"
+ "git reset --hard "

 ### No merge conflict != no probmen!!!
 Why?